yogeshxd/Dub-AntiCheat-FiveM/README.md

 # Dub-AntiCheat-FiveM
-An OP anticheat that can detect most of the hacks FiveM servers.
+An OP anticheat that can detect most of the hacks on your FiveM servers.

 # Discontinued